Neurology Basic and Translational Research Programs and Laboratories

 The Day Lab focuses on defining the central nervous system features of neuromuscular disorders, which severely impact patients and families but have been incompletely investigated, explained or managed.
 Detailed neuropsychological and brain MRI studies help define the developmental and progressive CNS aspects of these conditions, for which we then seek molecular and cellular explanations through cell-based studies of patient-derived specimens.
 To assure our research is translatable to clinical practice, we are simultaneously involved in collaborative clinical research on novel treatments for neuromuscular disease, including antisense oligonucleotides and pharmacologic manipulation of muscle function, viral gene therapies and cell-based treatments.

 The George lab applies bioengineering approaches to explore neurological disorders.
-Our particular focus is utilizing interactive biomaterials to promote neural recovery.
+Our particular focus is utilizing interactive systems to modulate the nervous system to improve neural recovery and understand basic mechanisms.
 Through the use of biomaterials, microfabrication techniques, and stem cell therapeutics, we are able to manipulate the neural environment and determine important pathways for healing.
 Our goal is to use these pathways to develop new treatments for patients with stroke and other neurological diseases.
 With nearly 800,000 strokes occurring annually in the United States alone, stroke remains a leading cause of long term disability and death in the world.
 Despite stroke’s prevalence, currently there are no medical therapies to improve subacute and chronic stroke recovery.
 The George lab strives to increase our understanding of naturally occurring repair mechanisms through biomarkers and novel technologies to improve the care of stroke survivors.

 The Greicius lab uses imaging, genetics, and imaging genetics to better understand Alzheimer’s disease and related disorders from the level of molecular pathways to large-scale distributed brain networks and behavior.
 Recent and ongoing work leverages the APOE4 genetic variation that increases risk for Alzheimer’s disease.
 In the Stanford Extreme Phenotypes in Alzheimer’s Disease (StEP AD) study, the lab is looking for protective genetic variants in healthy older subjects that have 1 or 2 copies of the high-risk APOE4 gene but do not show signs of Alzheimer’s disease.
 The StEP AD study is also looking at the for novel causal genetic mutations in patients with early-onset Alzheimer’s disease who do not have the APOE4 variant.
 All participants undergo “deep phenotyping” including molecular imaging, immunophenotyping, and blood/spinal fluid biomarkers.
 The expectation is that novel protective or causal variants identified in the StEP AD study will provide novel targets for drug development.